Nick-Ohman/Pok-dex/README.md

 - Seach your favorite Pokemon
 - View their indivual stats

-This is a work in progress, but a feature I am working is.
+This is a work in progress, but a few features I am working is.
 - A favorites component so you can save your favorite pokemon in one place.
+- Testing